orkes-io/docs/docs/templates/video-processing-workflows.md

 3. Under the **Workflow** section, search for **video_recipes** workflow and enable EXECUTE permissions.
 4. Similarly, under the **Task** section and enable EXECUTE permissions for the tasks, **video_recipes_prefork**, and **video_recipes**.

-This configuration ensures the connection between the worker and the Playground/Conductor.
+This configuration ensures the connection between the worker and the Conductor.

 #### Using Task to Domain